Last reviewed: 15/06/25

 24) All Stallholders are required to provide fire-fighting appliances of a sufficient number, of a type suitable for the possible purpose, and which have been checked annually and fully maintained.
 Under no circumstances must halon-type extinguishers be used.
 All persons associated with the stand/exhibit must be aware of the location of fire-fighting appliances, instructions for their use, and of the procedure to be followed in the event of a fire.
 All mobile catering stalls or vehicles in which cooking is carried out on site shall be equipped with a dry powder extinguisher.

-28) The Fire Brigade will be called to any outbreak of fire a decision to call will be made by the event organisers only traders are not to make their own emergency calls.
+28) The Fire Brigade will be called to any outbreak of fire.
+The decision to call will be made by the event Organisers, the security manager or the fire safety manager only - Stallholders are not to make their own emergency calls.

 29) It is imperative that all electrical equipment or appliances be tested by a competent person, to ensure satisfactory insulation readings.
 All appliances must be clearly marked, and supporting documentation must be provided, if requested, with the test results.